lune-org/lune/README.md

 lune script-name
 ```

-This will look for the script `script_name` in a few locations:
+This will look for the script `script-name` in a few locations:

 - The current directory
 - The folder `lune` in the current directory, if it exists